jackagoldman/MoistureAvailability/README.md

 # MoistureAvailability
-Analysis for Moisture availability at short timescales influences wildfire burn severity in the boreal  forest
+Analysis for: Moisture availability at short timescales influences wildfire burn severity in the boreal  forest